Fast and energy-efficient neuromorphic deep learning with first-spike times

 Gaussian noise on the input spike times can be used to combat overfitting.
-It proved beneficial for the training of the MNIST data set.
+This proved beneficial for the training of the MNIST data set.

-Weight updates $\Delta w$ with absolute value larger than a given hyperparameter are set zero to compensate divergence for vanishing denominator in~\cref{eq:appendix_compactWeightUpdate}.
+Weight updates $\Delta w$ with absolute value larger than a given hyperparameter are set to zero to compensate divergence for vanishing denominator in~\cref{eq:appendix_compactWeightUpdate}.

-Controlled by another hyperparameter we allow a portion of the neurons per layer to not spike.
-If the portion of non-spiking neurons is above the threshold, we increase the input weights of the silent neurons.
+As noted previously, the weight update equations are only defined for neurons that elicit a spike.
+To prevent fully quiescent networks we add a hyperparameter which controls how many neurons without an output spike are allowed.
+If the portion of non-spiking neurons is above this threshold, we increase the input weights of the silent neurons.
 In case of multiple layers where this applies, only the first such layer with insufficient spikes is boosted.
 If neurons in a layer are too inactive multiple times in direct succession, the boost to the weights increases exponentially.

 \paragraph{Training on hardware} In principle our training framework can be used to train any neuromorphic hardware platform that (i) can receive a set of input spikes and yield the output spike times of all neurons in the emulated network and (ii) can update the weight configuration on the hardware according to the calculated weight updates.
 In our framework the hardware replaces the computed forward-pass through the network.
 For the calculation of the loss and the following backward pass, the hardware output spikes are treated as if they had been produced by a forward pass in simulation.
 The backward pass is identical to pure simulation.